bioimagesuiteweb/bisweb/doc/README.md

 The instructions in this documents are primarily for Linux (Ubuntu) and secondarily MacOS.
 These are Unix-y operating systems with a common set of commandline tools and package managers which make life a little easier.

-If you are developing on a Windows machine, we strongly recommend compiling/building BioImage Suite Web using the Ubuntu distribution available from the Windows Store as of 2016.
+If you are developing on a Windows machine, it is strongly recommended to compile/build BioImage Suite Web using the Ubuntu distribution available from the Windows Store as of 2016.
 This is part of the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and will simplify your life immensely.
 See also [https://github.com/QMonkey/wsl-tutorial](https://github.com/QMonkey/wsl-tutorial) and also the section [ Microsoft Windows and WSL](#Microsoft-Windows-and-WSL) at the end of the document for more details.

 ---

 ### Installing Git

 Git may already be installed on Linux and Mac. ``which git`` will  return the path for Git if it is installed, or an error message otherwise.
 For MS-Windows please see [this page](https://git-scm.com/download/win).
-This will also install a bash command line shell which can be used in the same way as a standard bash shell (the shell that ships with MacOS and Linux).
+This will also install a `bash` command line shell which can be used in the same way as a standard `bash` shell (the shell that ships with MacOS and Linux).

 To test that git is correctly installed type: